-Windows 11 Stuck on Preparing Automatic Repair Loop: Safe Recovery Steps
+Windows 11 Automatic Repair Loop: Safe Recovery Steps

 Fix a Windows 11 Preparing Automatic Repair loop with USB checks, Startup Repair, Safe Mode, restore, update removal, and backup warnings.